Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 - Failure to grant it would create difficulties in achieving complete justice at a future date.

-- The balance of convenience weighs in favour of it.
+- The balance of justice weighs in favour of it.

-Other common forms of interim relief that may be granted include:
+Other useful forms of relief that may be granted include:

 - Discovery and tracing orders.